Leapfrogging: Examples

-A frequently cited example is countries which move directly from having no telephones to having cellular phones, skipping the stage of copperwire landline telephones altogether.
+A frequently cited example is countries which move directly from having no telephones to having cellular phones, skipping the stage of copper-wire landline telephones altogether.

 Another notable example is mobile payment.
-Popularity of mobile payment is much higher in China than that in developed countries.
-In most parts of the developed world, credit cards have been popular since the second half of 20th century.
-In China, however, credit cards are not so popular.
+China is one of the world's leaders in consumer internet and mobile payments.
+In most parts of the developed world, credit cards have been popular since the second half of 20th century but were not widespread in China.
 After 2013, Alipay and WeChat began to support mobile payment using QR code on smart phones.
 Both of them have been extremely successful in China and are expanding overseas now.
-Mobile payment gets success in China because the major method of transactions before was cash.
-Cash has obvious disadvantages compared with mobile phones and credit cards, but difference between mobile payment and credit cards is not so great.
+China's technological leapfrogging to mobile payments also led to a boom in online shopping and retail banking.
+The expansion of e-commerce in China is another example of leapfrogging development.
+Although China was a latecomer to e-commerce in comparison to other major economies, it has now grown beyond them in both total market size and on a per capita basis.

 Necessary conditions

 Leapfrogging can occur accidentally, when the only systems around for adoption are better than legacy systems elsewhere, or situationally, such as the adoption of decentralized communication for a sprawling, rural countryside.

 It may also be initiated intentionally, e.g. by policies promoting the installation of WiFi and free computers in poor urban areas.

-The Reut Institute has carried out extensive research regarding the common denominators of all the different countries that have successfully 'leapt' in recent years.
-It concludes that to leapfrog a country needs to create a shared vision, leadership by a committed elite, 'Inclusive growth', relevant institutions, a labor market suited to cope with rapid growth and changes, growth diagnostics of the country's bottlenecks and focused reforms as well as local and regional development and national mobilization.
+The Reut Institute has carried out extensive research regarding the common denominators of all the different countries that have successfully leapt in recent years.
+It concludes that to leapfrog a country needs to create a shared vision, leadership by a committed elite, inclusive growth, relevant institutions, a labor market suited to cope with rapid growth and changes, growth diagnostics of the country's bottlenecks and focused reforms as well as local and regional development and national mobilization.